Seamless & robust content collaboration

 Engineering Handoff & Support

-An often overlooked step.
-The importance of communicating, understanding technical constraints, and having conversations about tradeoffs are are crucial for a successful launch.
+A critical step and one of my favorite parts of the process.
+The importance of communicating clearly, understanding technical constraints, and having conversations about tradeoffs are are crucial for a successful launch.

 What I learned…